Officers and Council 2013-14

 He is Professor Emeritus of General and Romance Linguistics at the University of Manchester having previously held the Mont Follick Chair of Comparative Philology until his retirement in 2011.

 He has been an Erskine Fellow at the University of Canterbury (NZ) and has held visiting posts at the Universities of Copenhagen, Pavia and Rome.

 In RAE 2008 he was chair of Main Panel M, which included Modern Languages, Celtic Studies, Linguistics and English Language & Literature, and in 2009 was a member of HEFCE’s Expert Advisory Group on the Research Excellence Framework (REF).

-Dame Helen Wallace is Centennial Professor in the European Institute at the London School of Economics and Political Science.
+Dame Helen Wallace is Emeritus Professor in the European Institute at the London School of Economics and Political Science.
 Her research interests include the Politics of European Integration; European Regulation and Governance; and Enlargement of the European Union.

 She was elected a Fellow of the British Academy in 2000 and in 2006 received a Lifetime Award for service to European Studies from the University Association for Contemporary European Studies.
 She became a Centennial Professor at the LSE in September 2007 and Emeritus Professor in 2010; and is also Honorary Professor at the University of Sussex.

 Dame Helen previously held posts at the European University Institute in Florence, the University of Sussex, the Royal Institute of International Affairs, the Civil Service College and UMIST, and from 1998 to 2001 she directed the ESRC’s One Europe or Several? programme.